-- Paying attention to what is happening in the present moment.
+- Paying attention to what is occurring in the present moment

-- Ability to accept and bear painful situations, thoughts and or feelings that are unable to be changed.
-Learning to respond wisely to distress rather than compulsively.
+- The ability to accept and bear painful situations, thoughts, and/or feelings that cannot be changed.
+It helps you to respond wisely to distress rather than compulsively.

-- Learning ways to better name and express feelings, as well as how to respond to feelings with self-soothing or appropriate action.
+- You are learning ways to name better and express feelings and how to respond to feelings with self-soothing or appropriate action.
 You will have the opportunity to learn self-care methods and practices to create balance.

-- Being able to live harmoniously with others, being able to express emotions, ability to ask for what you need, ability to say no, learning to set boundaries, etc.
+- You are being able to live harmoniously with others, being able to express emotions, ability to ask for what you need, ability to say no, and learn to set boundaries.

-- Stage one: focus is stabilization.
-The client may be dealing with suicidal thoughts/self-harm or addiction.
-They can often report feelings of being at an all-time low in their lives.
-The therapist will center the session on safety and crisis intervention.
-The goal is to help the client achieve control over the problematic behaviour
+You may be dealing with suicidal thoughts/self-harm or addiction-related issues.
+The Social Worker/Psychotherapist will centre the session on safety and crisis intervention.
+The goal is to help you achieve control over the problematic behaviour.

-- Stage two: behaviour Is more stable, mental health issues may still be present.
-The Social Worker/Psychotherapist will try to safely bring emotional pain to the surface and traumatic experiences are safely explored.
-The goal of this stage is for the client to experience their emotional pain rather than suppressing it.
+Your behaviour is more stable.
+Though, your mental health issues may still be present.
+The Social Worker/Psychotherapist will try to safely bring emotional pain to the surface to explore traumatic experiences.
+The goal of this stage is for you to experience your emotional pain rather than suppress it.